Ryan-Milkiewicz/Ryan-Milkiewicz/README.md

 - 👋 Hi, I’m @Ryan-Milkiewicz
 - ❤️ Javascript
 - 👀 Fullstack Developer with experience in Angular and .NET Core Web Api
-- 🌱 Interested in React, NextJS, and Node
+- 🌱 Interested in React, NextJS, and NodeJS
 - 📫 How to reach me - ryanmilkiewicz@gmail.com

 <!---